dvargo22/dvargo22.github.io/_posts/2025-22-01-Onboarding Flow in the Handshake App.md

 ## Solution

 Finally, it was time to write the microcopy.
-I implemented the following solutions to address the three problems discussed previously:
+Here's what I did to address the three aforementioned problems:

 - Added a progress bar (Steps) at the top, easing user anxiety about how long onboarding would take.
 Additionally, the steps allow the user to navigate back and forth between screens in the flow.
 - Applied a conversational, human voice to build customer affinity for the product.
 - Employed consistent content patterns and parallel construction (heading starts with a simple imperative verb, the button matches this verb).
 - Added helpful labels ("Project name"), microcopy, hint text, and character limits.
 - Provided disclaimers, reassurances, and additional context in the body text.
 - Replaced jargon like "1099 workers" with voice-appropriate alternatives ("freelancers").
 - Changed checkboxes on screen 2 to visual design components, eliminating the option to select multiple payment methods and ultimately making the design more straightforward.